-Lecithin, a product used in commercial cooking and sold as a natural supplement, is sometimes added to milkshakes and smoothies.
-It may be used in powdered form as well as in granules.
-Regardless of whether you take lecithin powder or lecithin granules, always consult your health care provider before adding this supplement to your meal plan.
+Lecithin is a product used in commercial cooking and sold as a nutritional supplement.
+Most lecithin products are derived from soy, and you can buy them in powder form or as granules.
+If you're considering taking lecithin powder or lecithin granules, talk to your doctor before adding this supplement to your routine.

 Video of the Day

 In the body, lecithin is a precursor to choline, a nutrient that plays a role in the functioning of your brain, nerves, liver and other organs, per the Cleveland Clinic.
 Some people take lecithin as a supplement to help lower cholesterol, relieve mastitis and ward off Alzheimer's disease, but more research is needed to determine the true benefits of lecithin.

 You can purchase lecithin to take as a health supplement in pill form, or you can take it as powder or granules.
 Many people use lecithin powder or granules and mix it into smoothies.